tech-rostand/arduino-firmware-wifilink/UNOWIFI_DEV_ED.md

 #### Changed library

 The original WiFi Link library can not be used because it assumes that SC16IS750 should be used if `__AVR_ATmega328P__` is defined.
-SC16IS750 must be 'cut out'.
+SC16IS750 must be 'cut out' like in [the 'straight-serial' branch in a fork of WiFi Link library](https://github.com/jandrassy/arduino-library-wifilink/tree/straight-serial).